mialkin/docs/tools/gitlab.md

 ##### SSH executor

-The SSH executor is added for completeness, but it’s the least supported among all executors.
+The SSH executor is added for completeness, but it's the least supported among all executors.
 It makes GitLab Runner connect to an external server and runs the builds there.
 We have some success stories from organizations using this executor, but usually we recommend using one of the other types.

 ##### Custom executor